yudi-corgi/astro-theme-retypeset/src/content/posts/guides/Markdown Style Guide-en.md

 ## Headings

-To create a heading, add number signs `#` in front of a word or phrase.
+To create headings, add number signs `#` in front of a word or phrase.
 The number of number signs you use should correspond to the heading level.

 ### Syntax